lukehalley/reduke/README.md

   - Persisting Users using Firebase.
   - Persisting Posts using JSON.
 * **Version Control**
+  - Use of Issues to track task that needed to be done
   - Branches for each feature.
   - Regular commits.
   - Dev branch used with merge requests to keep all code on Dev & Master working.